-2. cutest Giant Pandas at Chengu, China
+2. cutest Giant Pandas at Chengdu, China

 By Kelly from Girl with the Passport

 When I decided to visit China, I knew the one thing that I just HAD to do was see a Giant Panda.
 So when I FINALLY arrived in Chengdu, China, my first stop would be to the Giant Panda Breeding Research Base.
 I had dreamed of a surprise encounter with a wild panda amidst the rolling bamboo forests of China, but that wasn’t realistic.
-But rather than give up, I simply hoped on a bus and headed to the research facility.
+But rather than give up, I simply hopped on a bus and headed to the research facility.

 Not only were the enclosures expertly crafted to mimic the panda’s natural habitat, but there was a breeding nursery where you could have an up close and personal encounter with newly born panda cubs.
 This experience touched my heart because I saw how vulnerable these creatures were.
-Rather than the robust, bear like creatures I was used to, these babies were tiny, hairless, pink, and squeaked uncontrollably for someone to feed them.
+Rather than the robust, bear-like creatures I was used to, these babies were tiny, hairless, pink, and squeaked uncontrollably for someone to feed them.

-In that instant, I realized that the capacity to either destroy or preserve all the wildlife of the world, solely rested within the actions of the human race.
+In that instant, I realized that the capacity to either destroy or preserve all the wildlife of the world solely rested within the actions of the human race.
 That’s why I fell in love with this place.
-It reminded me that only through education and first hand experience, we can create an everlasting experience that will foster a love of wildlife that will encourage others to protect the incredible biological diversity of this planet.
+It reminded me that only through education and first-hand experience, we can create an everlasting experience that will foster a love of wildlife that will encourage others to protect the incredible biological diversity of this planet.

-3. spotting Wild koalas on Great Ocean Road, australia
+3. spotting Wild koalas on Great Ocean Road, Australia

 By Dawn from 5 Lost Together